hbariki/Linux-Server-Configuration/README.md

 4.Configure the Uncomplicated Firewall(UFW) to only allow incoming connections for SSH(port 2200), HTTP(port80), and NTP(port 123)
 - check the firewall status using 'sudo ufw status'
-- block all incoming connections on all ports using sudo ufw default deny incoming'
+- block all incoming connections on all ports using sudo ufw default deny incoming
-- allow outgoing connections on all ports using sudo ufw default allow outgoing'.
+- allow outgoing connections on all ports using sudo ufw default allow outgoing.
 - allow incoming connection for (SSH port 2200) using sudo ufw allow 2200/tcp.
 - allow incoming connection for HTTP(port80) using sudo ufw allow 80/tcp.
 - allow incoming connection for NTP(port 123) using sudo ufw allow 123/udp.